iMilchshake/ddnet-automap-creator/README.md

 ## Acknowledgements

 This project is based on a PyQt6-based [project](https://github.com/AssassinTee/SimpleDDNetAutomapper) **by Assa**, doing the obligatory rust rewrite to enable good web support and integration with existing tooling such as twmap.
 Export of rules is based on [r++](https://github.com/Aerll/rpp) **by HiPulsar** to support more complex features such as grouped tiles.

+For more information about DDNet automappers check out the [wiki](https://wiki.ddnet.org/wiki/Automapper).